|From||"Hiranuma, Naruki" <firstname.lastname@example.org>|

-Degree Awarding Institute: Texas Tech University (Dept. of Environmental Toxicology)
+Degree Awarding Institute: Texas Tech University (TTU, Dept. of Environmental Toxicology)

 Supervisors: Drs.
 Naruki Hiranuma (WTAMU) and Todd Anderson (TTU)

-We seek an energetic & qualified student who has an academic background in Science or Engineering.
-The successful applicant will obtain a Ph.D. with experience in aerosol science, cloud physics, in situ microphysical instrumentation, and analysis of data using industrial/scientific software.
-Please send your resume to Dr. Naruki Hiranuma atto schedule an interview.
+West Texas A&M University and Texas Tech University need your help - we seek an energetic & qualified student who has an academic background in Atmospheric/ Environmental Science or Engineering.
+The successful applicant will obtain a Ph.D. or Postdoc assistantship with experience in aerosol science, cloud physics, in situ microphysical instrumentation, and analysis of data using industrial/scientific software.
+Please send your resume to Dr. Naruki Hiranuma at email@example.com to schedule an interview.

 · Conducting experiments to study biological, physical, and chemical properties of ice-nucleating particles with the guidance of junior/senior scientists.

-· Presenting results at well-recognized conferences, producing the best quality thesis, and publishing peer-reviewed publications.
+· Presenting results at well-recognized conferences, producing the best quality thesis (for a Ph.D. option), and publishing peer-reviewed publications (>2).

 Qualifications and Desired Skills:

-· General interest in one of the following areas: atmospheric/climate science, toxicology, or microbiology.
+· General scientific interest in the following areas: atmospheric science, aerosol-cloud-climate interactions, and/or environmental toxicology.

 · Special interest in an experimental study on cloud microphysics and ice nucleation.